Cranberries and their effects: 4 reasons why you should eat cranberries

 How many cranberries per day are recommended?

 The dosage of cranberries depends on the type of intake.
 In the case of cystitis one glass of cranberry juice per day can work wonders.
-Cranberries are generally very well tolerated and cannot be overdosed so quickly.
+Cranberries are generally very well tolerated and cannot be easily overdosed.

 With our Vitamin D Shot - Sunshine Berry with 10% cranberry, you can cover your daily vitamin D requirement with just one shot a day.